Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .806, fueled by an OBP of .362 to go with a slugging percentage of .444.
-All three of those stats rank first among St. Louis hitters this season.
+- Goldschmidt has an OPS of .806, fueled by an OBP of .362 and a team-best slugging percentage of .444 this season.

-- Among the qualified batters in MLB play, he ranks 55th in batting average, 22nd in on-base percentage, and 69th in slugging.
+- He ranks 53rd in batting average, 22nd in on base percentage, and 66th in slugging among the qualifying hitters in baseball.

-- In 49 games this season (32.2%), Goldschmidt has picked up an RBI, and in 23 of those games (15.1%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 32.2% of his games this season, Goldschmidt has notched at least one RBI.
+In 23 of those games (15.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.